cdown/chrisdown.name/posts/2013-08-09-deus-ex-the-missing-link-and-how-to-do-dlc-wrong.md

 all coherent, and extremely immersing.
 The storyline was just the right mix of the ludicrous and familiar to invoke a real feeling of involvement.
 To this day, I still think Deus Ex is the best video game of all time.

-I still enjoyed its sequel, Invisible War.
-I was young, and more interested in atmosphere than gameplay, so I didn't notice the backsteps that had been taken in terms of unified ammunition and the like.
-I still loved it, no matter what the reviews said.

 I paid a lot of attention when DX:HR was announced through the teaser clips that Eidos put out.
 It was clear that they were pining for commercial success, and I